and highly effective

 We help our clients handle the complexities of the modern world.
 Whatever the issue - anxiety, depression, addiction to name a few - we can help in achieving impactful, sustainable change.

 Strong interpersonal relationships are key to wellbeing and success.
 Our expertise covers personal dynamics, relationship styles, attachment, intimacy and communication.

 From unshockable understanding, to a little help with that big presentation… our hand-picked practitioners cover the whole spectrum of self-development.
-All are highly trained psychotherapists, analysts or psychotherapeutic counsellors.
-They have a modern, human outlook and the qualifications to help you reach your potential – whether in relationships, your self or your work.

 Member of the main UK